CivicActions/ssp-toolkit/docs/controls/AC.md

 CivicActions performs regular audits of privileged users as part of the practice of enforcing least privilege.

 ##### Drupal

-CivicActions implements the policy of least privilege for all logical components of Drupal by allowing only authorized access for users, which are necessary to accomplish assigned tasks in accordance with business functions and organizational need.
+CivicActions implements the policy of least privilege for all logical components of Drupal by allowing only authorized access for users, which are necessary to accomplish assigned tasks in accordance with business functions and organizational needs.
-At the application layer, Drupal is designed with a role based user access system, a least privileged approach based on assignment of privileges to roles.
-Drupal‘s permission systems enables control of what users can do and see on the site.
+At the application layer, Drupal is designed with a role-based user access system, a least-privileged approach based on the assignment of privileges to roles.
+Drupal‘s permission systems enable control of what users can do and see on the site.
 CivicActions has defined a specific set of permissions for each of the user roles mentioned in control AC-5.
 SSH access is provided on a least privilege basis and analyzed on an ongoing basis, at least quarterly.
 Findings related to these audits of accounts are reported and reviewed by the CivicActions Data team and evaluated to determine roles that need to be revoked.